 What types of medications are used?

 If you are anxious and stressed going to your dentist, you may have been prescribed an anti-anxiety medication.
 Similarly, your pet with FAS will receive an anti-anxiety medication to calm them.
-These medications are used in people and some of these medications have also been developed specifically for dogs and/or cats.
-There are several different medications, so your veterinarian will decide the right medication for your pet.
-These medications are safe and well tolerated.
+Some of these medications are used in people and some of these medications have also been developed specifically for dogs and/or cats.
+There are several different medications available, so your veterinarian will decide the right medication for your pet.
+These medications are generally safe and well tolerated.

 What to expect after you pet has been given a calming medication?